-The aesthetic of dental implants are a huge benefit however, they also play an important role in the overall function of your mouth.
+The aesthetic of dental implants are a huge benefit.
+However, they also play an important role in the overall function of your mouth.
 Having a dental implant will support a healthy bite and allow each tooth to reside properly in its place while supporting a healthy jaw bone and preventing bone loss deterioration.
 When a tooth is removed from the mouth and not replaced, the whole jaw can go off balance and begin to deteriorate.
 This is because the pressure and stimulus of chewing on the natural teeth is what preserves the jawbone to begin with.

-Having a missing tooth in your mouth can often make you feel self-conscious about how your smile looks and feels.
+A missing tooth in your mouth can often make you self-conscious about how your smile looks and feels.
 Dental implants can help with that as they look and feel like normal teeth.
 Having a missing tooth replaced with an implant can allow you to eat comfortably, smile and laugh without pain or worry about your missing tooth (especially in public).
 Allow you to have your meals and socialize without having to be self-conscious of a missing tooth gap or a removable denture appliance.

-Another benefit is that as dental implants act as natural tooth would, they sustain the health of your jaw and bite.
+Another benefit is that as dental implants act as natural teeth would, they sustain the health of your jaw and bite.
 Dental implants are durable and can also assist in supporting your speech and chewing abilities.

 One of the reasons why a lot of people choose dental implants these days is because they are a more permanent option, when compared to other fixed or removable appliances either being tooth bridges or acrylic dentures.
-As long as you care for your implant properly, they can last for many, many years…
+As long as you care for your implant properly, they can last many years…